C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 C2SM Guidelines for Spack
 =========================

-Spack enables the users to install pieces of software without having to "manually" build the source files.
-This user-freindliness comes at the expense of potentially losing control over the exact version being installed.
-That's why C2SM came up with the following guidelines for building, running and installing your libraries and executables with the main concern being to avoid using moving targets.
+Spack enables the users to install pieces of software in a very user-friendly way, allowing e.g. different versions or specificatins of the same package to be installed simultaneously or installing without having to "manually" download the source code.
+This comes at the expense of potentially losing control over the exact version/specification being installed.
+That's why C2SM came up with the following guidelines for building, running and installing your libraries and executables.

 Building
 ^^^^^^^^